elaye/ml-macros/README.md

-This crate aims to be a collection of helper macros for machine learning.
+This crate aims to be a collection of helper macros for the management of named features used for machine learning.

 ## `#[derive(Features)]` proc macro derive